expo/expo/docs/pages/versions/v37.0.0/sdk/document-picker.md

 And finally, to apply those changes, you'll need to revoke your existing provisioning profile and run `expo build:ios -c`

-For ExpoKit apps, you need to open the project in Xcode and follow the [Using DocumentPicker instructions](../../expokit/advanced-expokit-topics/#using-documentpicker) in the Advanced ExpoKit Topics guide.
+### Bare workflow

+For iOS bare projects, the `DocumentPicker` module requires the iCloud entitlement to work properly.
+If your app doesn't have it already, you can add it by opening the project in Xcode and following these steps:

+- In the project, go to the `Capabilities` tab
+- Set the iCloud switch to `on`
+- Check the `iCloud Documents` checkbox

 ## API